Golf - Langer 'certain' he has not broken putting rule

-Bernhard Langer issued a statement on Friday saying he is "certain" he has not been violating a rule banning players from anchoring their putter during their stroke.
+(Reuters) - Bernhard Langer issued a statement on Friday saying he is "certain" he has not been violating a rule banning players from anchoring their putter during their stroke.

 Golf Channel analyst and former PGA Tour player Brandel Chamblee stoked controversy in a Golf Channel column on Wednesday by calling Langer's putting stroke into question.